|Years||1975 World Championships (4+ 9th)

 Getting into rowing

 Beryl learned to row as a teenager at the excellent Barn Elms boathouse setup for Inner London Education Authority schools which was be a source of several internationals in the 1960s and 1970s.
+In an article about women’s rowing she wrote in 1983, Penny Chuter noted that rowing was actually her third games option after riding and skating; fortunately there must have been a shortage of horses and ice rink time.

-Her first recorded wins in the Almanack came in 1967 when she won the Schoolgirl Eights event at the Lady Fletcher regatta, and the Schoolgirl Coxed Fours at Brent and Richmond regattas, and the Schools’ pennant at the Women’s ARC Head of the River Fours.
+Beryl’s first recorded wins in the Almanack came in 1967 when she won the Schoolgirl Eights event at the Lady Fletcher regatta, and the Schoolgirl Coxed Fours at Brent and Richmond regattas, and the Schools’ pennant at the Women’s ARC Head of the River Fours.
 In 1968, by now in the stroke seat of both the four and the eight, she picked up several more wins, including the inaugural Schools’ pennant at the Women’s Eights Head.

 After several years out of rowing whilst she trained as a dance and PE teacher in Eastbourne, she returned to west London and joined St George’s Ladies RC where she enjoyed a string of wins in the 1972 season including the coxed fours at the first British National Championships in 1972, which led to her crew, coxed by Di Ellis, to be elected to represent England at the Home International, which they won.
+Penny noted in her 1983 article that Beryl’s training in dance stood her in good stead for rowing, as it gave her a mastery of flow of movement, balance and rhythm.

 In 1974 women’s events were included for the first time in the World Championships but for various reasons, the St George’s Ladies RC coach decided that the club would not participate in the new GB national squad.
 However, in 1975 this policy changed, and for the next 12 years, Beryl would be one of the key figures in GB women’s international rowing.